Muskankapoor07/BookStore_backend/README.md

 Admins can:

-- Register and login
+* Register and login
-- Add books
+* Add books
-- Update book information
+* Update book information
-- Delete books
+* Delete books
-- View customer orders
+* View all customer orders
+* Update order status

 Role-based authorization ensures that administrative operations are accessible only to authorized administrators.